15.08.2019 / 16:02

 Implemented push notifications should add value to your PWA.
 Unwanted interaction like continuous opening and closing items makes users annoyed.
 Try to focus on informing users about changes and updates or asking for permission.
 Notifications about the price changes or permission to add PWA on Home Screen will add respect for your customers.

-- Content jumping
+- Preventing of content jumping

 Take care of img tags and media layout to avoid the jumping content.
 PWA pages should include the dimensions of the image so a browser can display the content on the screen correctly even if there are problems with an Internet connection.
 It allows content not to jump within downloading the images.
 You should also pay attention to how a user returns to the previous page.
 If the user goes into details of the product, going back to the previous page should retain the scroll position instead of bringing the user on the top of the page.